Engineering Carbon Credits Towards A Responsible FinTech Era: The Practices, Implications, and Future: For Finance: The Impact of Disclosing Carbon Emissions on Organizations

 Recent studies in the United States suggest that firms with voluntary disclosure of carbon emissions experience higher valuations than their counterparts without voluntary disclosure.
-For example, a study conducted in the United States concluded that the market imposes stricter penalties on those who choose not to disclose relevant information, and that high carbon emissions have a negative impact on a company's market value. \cite{carbon67}.
+For example, a study conducted in the United States concluded that the market imposes stricter penalties on those who choose not to disclose relevant information, and that high carbon emissions have a negative impact on a company's market value \cite{carbon67}.
+This market dynamic is heavily reinforced by concrete regulatory developments in the U.S., where governmental bodies enforce strict penalties for non-compliance.
+For instance, at the operational level, regional emissions trading systems like California's Cap-and-Trade Program impose a stringent ``four-for-one'' compliance penalty, requiring organizations to surrender four allowances for every single allowance they are short \cite{narassimhan2018carbon}.
+Furthermore, on the disclosure and financial front, under the regulatory purview of the U.S. Securities and Exchange Commission (SEC), misleading or incomplete sustainability reporting can trigger severe administrative penalties and expose companies to costly shareholder litigation \cite{christensen2021mandatory}.
+These concrete policy mechanisms underscore that the threat of regulatory sanctions heavily bolsters the market's penalization of non-disclosure.

 Similar results have been replicated in the United Kingdom.
-A research in the United Kingdom, another developed country, shows that carbon emissions significantly negatively reduce corporate value, with markets typically reacting unfavorably to organisations with high carbon emissions.
-Even when organisations disclose more carbon emission information, the market response remains negative.
+A study conducted in the United Kingdom, another developed country, shows that carbon emissions significantly negatively reduce corporate value, with markets typically reacting unfavorably to organizations with high carbon emissions.
+Even when organizations disclose more carbon emission information, the market response remains negative.
 This finding aligns with the results observed in the U.S. market \cite{carbon68}.
-Furthermore, the study have revealed a significant positive correlation between capital expenditure and carbon emission disclosure.
+Furthermore, the study has revealed a significant positive correlation between capital expenditure and carbon emission disclosure.
 Specifically, the more capital expenditure a company has, the more carbon emission information it discloses in its annual reports.
 This relationship is likely due to the fact that capital expenditure is typically associated with increased production activities, which in turn lead to higher carbon emissions \cite{carbon68}.